XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

   "type": "response"
 }
 ```

-We refer to this key pair that is an intrinsic part of an account as the **master keys** for the account.

 Master keys have more powerful signing authority than regular keys.
 In addition to being able to sign all transactions that regular keys can, master keys are the only keys that can be used to perform the following actions: